jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

-## Part 2 - geth: Creating Network Node 2.
+## Task 2 - geth: Creating Network Node 2.

 * Repeat the same command, only change the name of the node.
 * `./geth account new --datadir zbank/node2`